devmarrie/DataEngineering/projects/dbt_learning/README.md

 The `dbt compile` command will compile the sql file.
 Running the `dbt run` command will run the query but it will not be materialised in the data warehouse as a table or a view.

 ### Sources
 Enables us to change the source table name of our existing data if need be.
-CChecking the models, each file refferences a spesific tablein its queries, to change that table we use sources and create a .yaml file in the models folder and add the sorce of your data.
+Checking the models, each file refferences a spesific table in its queries, to change that table we use sources and create a .yaml file in the models folder and add the source of your data.
 In the sql file you can now refference it using `{{ source('name', 'table_name')}}`

 ### Tests